-Year ended December 31, (in thousands) 2021 2020 2019 Net cash provided by operating activities \$ 61,6 23 \$ 32,882 \$ 31,393 Capital expenditures (7,8 49) (6,093) (9,660) Free Cash Flow \$ 53,7 74 \$ 26,789 \$ 21,733
+Year ended December 31,

+(in thousands) 2022 2021 2020

+Net cash provided by operating activities \$ 39,570 \$ 61,623 \$ 32,882

+Capital expenditures (9,648) (7,849) (6,093)

+Free Cash Flow \$ 29,922 \$ 53,774 \$ 26,789

 Recurring Software License Rate.
 A key factor to our success is our recurring software license rate which we measure through billings, primarily derived from annual renewals of our existing subscription customer agreements.
 We calculate our recurring software license rate for a particular period by dividing (i) the sum of software term-based license billings, software license maintenance billings, and 20% of software perpetual license billings which we believe approximates maintenance as an element of the arrangement by (ii) the total software license, including all term-based subscriptions, maintenance and perpetual license billings from all customers for that period.
-Our recurring software license rate was 92% for each of the years ended December 31, 2021 and 2020, and 87% for the year ended December 31, 2019.
+Our recurring software license rate was 92% for each of the years ended December 31, 2022, 2021 and 2020.